tarantool/doc/doc/reference/reference_sql/sql.rst

 VARBINARY values are any sequence of zero or more octets (bytes), or NULL.
 VARBINARY literal values are expressed as X followed by pairs of hexadecimal digits enclosed within single quotes, for example X'0044'.
-VARBINARYs NoSQL equivalent is 'varbinary' but not character string -- the MessagePack storage is MP_BIN (MsgPack binary).
+VARBINARY's NoSQL equivalent is 'varbinary' but not character string -- the MessagePack storage is MP_BIN (MsgPack binary).

 SCALAR can be used for column definitions but the individual column values have